ad1mt/Multi-Word-Int/README.md

 Written purely in Pascal to be portable and reliable (no assembly or C language code).
 This should be considered a beta development version.

-Version 4.21 has a faster power function, and bug fixes for Odd/Even functions.
+Version 4.22 has a slightly faster divide algorithm, and some changes to type and const names.